BenGercuj/Text-morse-decoder/README.md

 Morse-to-text decoder console application

 1. Code is to be inserted with space between letters
-2. Code must be ended with two irrelevant characters (for example, space)
-3. Application does not separate words
+2. Application does not separate words